 Webull vs. TD Ameritrade: Accounts And Fees

 Webull and TD Ameritrade each offer commission-free trading on stocks and ETFs and don’t require minimum deposits.
-Commission-free trading is an enormous draw for each of these brokers, especially considering that they offer a wealth of technical analysis tools.
+Commission-free stock and ETF trading is an enormous draw for each of these brokerage firms, especially considering that they also offer a wealth of technical analysis tools.

 Notably, both Webull and TD Ameritrade offer options trading as well.
-This is free on Webull, but TD Ameritrade charges a $0.65 fee per contract traded.
+Options trades are free on Webull, but TD Ameritrade charges a $0.65 fee per contract traded.

 Webull vs. TD Ameritrade: Tradable Assets

-If you’re interested in trading cryptocurrencies, Webull has a wider selection of coins.
+If you’re interested in crypto trading, Webull has a wider selection of coins.
 You can trade 15 of the top digital currencies directly through Bitfinex, and the broker will hold your coins in a built-in digital wallet.
 TD Ameritrade currently only offers trading on Bitcoin, and only then through futures contracts.

 While Webull’s list of tradable assets ends there, TD Ameritrade has a lot more to offer.
-The platform supports forex, commodity, and index futures trading.
-You can also buy and sell mutual funds through TD Ameritrade.
+This online broker supports forex trading, commodity trading, and index futures trading.
+TD Ameritrade customers can also trade mutual funds.
 The broker has more than 13,000 to choose from, of which 1,955 are commission-free.